watem-sedem/pywatemsedem/docs/getting-started/geo.rst

     print(f"nodata: {rp.nodata}")

-The instance ``rp`` of the class :class:`pyws.geo.rasterproperties.RasterProperties` can now be used te define the extent of other rasters with the help of the class :class:`pyws.geo.rasters.RasterFile`.
+The instance ``rp`` of the class :class:`pywatemsedem.geo.rasterproperties.RasterProperties` can now be used te define the extent of other rasters with the help of the class :class:`pywatemsedem.geo.rasters.RasterFile`.
 Yet, before we do so, we first want to narrow our spatial domain by clipping a part of the input raster.
 We do this by defining left x boundary, lower y boundary, right x boundary and upper y boundary by the values